The Complete White Collar & Federal Defense Guide, Every Stage, Every Defense, Every Question

 Stage 2: Pre-Indictment Defense

 The period between learning about an investigation and being indicted is the most important window in your case.
-This is when defense attorneys have the most leverage.
+This is when defense attorneys have the most use.

 What Your Attorney Should Be Doing